- Boards and Commissions

 How to apply for a board, commission or committee

-Applications are accepted during the summer, typically from June to August.
+Applications are open through June 28.
 Residents may apply online or pick up an application in person at the City Secretary's Office at Allen City Hall, 305 Century Parkway.
 Applicants are encouraged to attend at least one meeting of the board of interest prior to application.

 Qualified voters with one year of Allen residency are eligible to apply for positions with any of the council-appointed boards.